 'You are to help him look after Laura as he tells you.'

 'Okay – what?
 Who's Laura?'
 Harry asked in bewilderment.

 Uncle Vernon visibly bristled at this display of ignorance.
 'Our daughter.
 We adopted her last spring.
 You'd have known about her if you hadn't spent all this time moping about the goings on at that freak place.'

 Harry's mouth opened and closed repeatedly as he tried to comprehend how anyone could possibly deem his uncle and aunt suitable adoptive parents.
 But that wasn't the only thing that was mind-boggling.

 'How would you know about any 'goings on' at my school?'

-Feeling as though he had just walked through a ghost, Harry didn't answer.
+Feeling as chilled as though he had just walked through a ghost, Harry didn't answer.
 He stared blankly ahead as if he could see Cedric's death play out in front of him once again.
 He was brought back to present with a jolt as his Uncle raised his voice menacingly.

 '… and don't even think about corrupting our dear little angel.'

-'Of course,' Harry murmured distractedly, still feeling dazed.
+'Of course,' Harry murmured distractedly, still dazed.

 'No, no, no!
 Don't cry,' Harry spluttered frantically, wishing desperately for Hermione or Mrs Weasley, who would no doubt know what to do.